christofferholmstedt/linux-wpan-dev/README.md

 made for Ubuntu and tested on Ubuntu Trusty Tahr 14.04.2.

 **Prerequisites**:
-* gcc-arm-linux-gnueabi package from Ubuntu/Debian repository
+gcc-arm-linux-gnueabi package from Ubuntu/Debian repository.

 On your local developer machine
 * ```git clone https://github.com/christofferholmstedt/linux-wpan-dev```